oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

               ddl-auto: validate
             properties:
               hibernate:
-                dialect: org.hibernate.dialect.Oracle12cDialect
+                dialect: org.hibernate.dialect.OracleDialect
                 format_sql: true
             show-sql: true
           datasource:
-            url: jdbc:oracle:thin:@tns_entry_from_above?TNS_ADMIN=/path/to/wallet
+            url: jdbc:oracle:thin:@tns_entry_from_above?TNS_ADMIN=/path/to/Wallet
             username: account
             password: Welcome1234##
             driver-class-name: oracle.jdbc.OracleDriver
             type: oracle.ucp.jdbc.PoolDataSource
             oracleucp:
               connection-factory-class-name: oracle.jdbc.pool.OracleDataSource
-              connection-pool-name: AccountConnectionPool
+              connection-pool-name: AccountsConnectionPool
               initial-pool-size: 15
               min-pool-size: 10
-              max-pool-size: 30</copy>
+              max-pool-size: 30
         ```

    These parameters will be used by Spring Data JPA to automatically configure the data source and inject it into your application.
 This configuration uses [Oracle Universal Connection Pool](https://docs.oracle.com/en/database/oracle/oracle-database/21/jjucp/index.html) to improve performance and better utilize system resources.
 The settings in the `jpa.hibernate` section tell Spring Data JPA to use Oracle SQL syntax, and to show the SQL statements in the log, which is useful during development when you may wish to see what statements are being executed as your endpoints are called.

 1. Create the data model in the Spring Boot application

     Create a new directory inside `src/main/java/com/example/accounts` called `model` and inside that new directory, create a new Java file called `Account.java`, when prompted for a type, choose **class**.

     In this class you can define the fields that will make up the "account" object, as shown below.
 Also add a constructor for the non-generated fields.

     ```java
     <copy>package com.example.accounts.model;